 (warning: heavy nerding ahead)

 I usually find lots of inspiration from video games.
 I’m not a big gamer, but I’m fascinated with the space.
-Usually it’s less about the graphics or the game content, and more about the interactions that have been designed into the game.
+Usually it’s less about the graphics or the game content, and more about the interactions that have been designed into the game, but if you prefer to play games as Overwatch you need to receive your boost ASAP from boosting sites online.
 As games go, there seems to be a lot of really interesting things going on in massive-multiplayer games and web and phone-based games lately.
 Console games are sort of pushing each other deeper into this better graphics/extra gore niche.
 That’s mostly games for hardcore gamers.
 I’m more interested in what happens when there’s a wider cross-section of people just screwing around entertaining themselves.

 I’ve seen a couple of interesting design/stratgey things lately, here’s my take on a few things I’ve seen.
 Hopefully you find some inspiration along the way.